 In my research I discovered a lot of comparisons and some that even presented images taken with each.
 The overall consensus seemed to lean towards the Esprit 100 refractor delivering similar performance and optical quality to the Vixen and Takahashi.
 While I would love to own a Takahashi, I couldn’t justify the additional $3000 or so for the scope based on the reviews and image comparisons posted by many other astrophotographers.
 So I pulled the trigger on the Esprit 100 Triplet.

 Unfortunately on its arrival the carry case (a really nice one I must say) was damaged.
-It apparently has been an ongoing problem with the Esprit line in the way handlers are lifting and boxing the telescope/case for shipping.
 One of the rubber feet were also missing which I believe was never attached since they thread on.
 It wouldn’t just fall off and was no where else in the shipping boxes.
 I was able to get a replacement case quite easily.
 Brian at KW Telescope in Kitchener saw to that promptly.

 All is well that ends well right?
 The new Esprit 100 triplet has finally arrived, I’m excited and I’ll be posting more about it and first light images as I go.